agl-alexglopez/heap-allocator-workshop/README.md

 *Pictured Above: A color flip to repair insertion into a Red-Black tree.
 Note that the root is temporarily colored red in this fixup, but we always recolor the root black as an invariant to satisfy propery 2.*

 Finally here is a more complex example to show what we do if we encounter a red aunt and a black aunt.
 I found it more helpful to consider how dramatically a larger tree can change when these cases occur, then just looking at the smallest subcases.
+This illustration exercises all code paths of the insert fixup operations.
 The tree in phases 3 and 4 is still part of the same case that occurs when we encounter a black aunt.
 It is possible for a black aunt to force two rotations in order to correct the tree.

 The `*` marks the `current` node under consideration.
 We define the `parent` and `grandparent` in relation to the `current` node marked with the `*` as we move up the tree.